Chs logo

 Threats

-• DATA: Data privacy and security concerns may limit farmer data sharing reducing AI effectiveness and competitive position
+• PRIVACY: Data privacy concerns limiting farmer data sharing

 Key Priorities